jamesfoxbr/jamesfoxbr/README.md

 ## ✨ Fun Facts:
 - 🚀 I love learning by doing and experimenting with code—it's where the magic happens!
-- 🕹️ I'm fascinated by the old-school charm of Pico-8 real retro gaming consoles and how it challenges creativity within constraints.
+- 🕹️ I'm fascinated by the old-school charm retro gaming consoles I playind when was a kid and how it challenges creativity within constraints.

 ---